HSF/hsf.github.io/_gsocprojects/2019/project_sixtrack.md

   computing.
 A running environment SixDesk is used to generate input files, split simulations for LHC@Home (link sends e-mail) or CERN cluster and collect the results for the user.
 SixTrack is licensed under LGPLv2.1.

-  A strong background in computer science and programming languages as well the interest to understand computational physics methods implemented in the code are sought.
-The unique challenge will be offered to work with a high-performance production code that is used for the highest energy accelerator in the world - and thus the code's reliability and backward compatibility cannot be compromised.
-There will be the opportunity to learn about methods used in simulating the motion of particles in accelerators.
 summary: |
   [SixTrack](http://cern.ch/sixtrack) is a software for simulating and analysing the trajectory of high energy particles in accelerators.
 It has been used in the design and optimization of